-My dear friend from Chicago calls this dish "Asian spaghetti," every time she slurps up the strand of thick Udon noodles coated with a mild sauce.
+My dear friend from Chicago calls this dish "Asian spaghetti," especially when she slurps up the strand of thick Udon noodles coated with a mild sauce.

-Udon noodles are originally made in Japan, and are usually cooked in a soy and Mirin broth.
-You can now find instant pre-made packages of Udon noodles sold in the supermarkets, and even Costco.
+Udon noodles are originally from Japan, and are usually cooked in a soy and Mirin broth.
+You can now find instant pre-made packages of udon noodles sold in the supermarkets, and even Costco.

-Yaki Udon is a stir fried dish that is topped with some shaved bonito flakes Japanese and pickled ginger.
+Yaki udon is a stir fried dish that is topped with some shaved bonito flakes and pickled ginger.
 I decided to make a different version that incorporates low fat ground turkey, shitake mushrooms, and a variety of fresh vegetables.

 Stir Fry Udon Noodles Recipe